Ecuador… the Bad and the Ugly

 - Ask whether you can flush toilet paper.
 Some areas you can’t.
 That means poop in the trash can…

-- If you want to live anywhere other than Cuenca, you should drink bottled water.
+- If you want to live anywhere other than Cuenca or Vilcabamba, you should drink bottled water.

 - Live on the coast and the bugs, flies, fleas, and mosquitos can be a challenge.
 Can you say Malaria?